spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 ## Buttons

-The SpatialOS Unreal GDK toolbar has five features mapped to individual buttons and is displayed in the main editor toolbar to the right of the `Launch` button:
+The GDK toolbar has five features mapped to individual buttons and is displayed in the main editor toolbar to the right of the `Launch` button:

  ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/toolbar-buttons.png)